Trying to decide whether you need travel insurance for Nigeria? Or trying to find the best Nigeria travel insurance?

 You might already have sufficient coverage through other sources like:

-Also, as I wrote in detail on my post about travel insurance for Mexico, one problem with most travel insurance policies is that they come loaded with a ton of benefits that aren’t really that great of a value.
+Also, as I wrote in detail on my post about travel insurance for Mexico, one problem with most international travel insurance policies is that they come loaded with a ton of benefits that aren’t really that great of a value.

 Things like trip delay coverage often aren’t super useful because if your flight is delayed most airlines or common carriers are going to cover you anyway.
+And while trip cancellation coverage can be helpful, unless you get a “Cancel for Any Reason” policy (CFAR), read the fine print carefully as “trip cancellation insurance” usually is pretty limited in what it will actually cover.

 So what should you be looking for instead?
 Read the next section to find out: